angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 Ideally, you can play out your mana artifacts, cast Veil, and then the Dark Ritual.
 Cast Burning Wish holding priority, and crack the LED for {R}{R}{R}.
-Along with the {{BB}} leftover from the Ritual, you have enough to cast Empty the Warrens to make 14 Goblins.
+Along with the {B}{B} leftover from the Ritual, you have enough to cast Empty the Warrens to make 14 Goblins.
 Killing like this is extremely simple, but do not underestimate its effectiveness.
 In fact, if your hand looked like this on turn 1, you should seriously consider skipping the Veil and jamming Empty the